folio-org/stripes/doc/dev-guide.md

 This will be compiled into an access URL like `/groups?query=cql.allRecords=1+sortby+group&limit=40`.
 Specifying params individually is more flexible and less error-prone than constructing such URLs by hand.

-Note that whenever a client is fetching a list of records -- for example, to populate a dropdown for editing a record -- it should explicitly specify the limit of how many are required, rather then leaving it to the server's unpredictable default.
+Note that whenever a client is fetching a list of records -- for example, to populate a dropdown for editing a record -- it should explicitly specify the limit of how many are required, rather than leaving it to the server's unpredictable default.

 ### URL navigation